 When you have accepted a course of study at UNIS, you should arrive on, or a few days before the deadline specified in the acceptance letter.

 You can use your local travel agency or the internet when booking the flight.
-There are two airline carriers that service Svalbard: Scandinavian Airlines (SAS): www.sas.no and Norwegian: www.norwegian.no.
-The travelling time is about 1,5 hours with plane from Tromsø and about 4 hours from Oslo.
+There are two airline carriers that fly to Svalbard: Scandinavian Airlines (SAS) and Norwegian.
+The travelling time is about 1.5 hours with plane from Tromsø and about 3 hours from Oslo (if direct flight).

 Important: Identity control of travellers to and from Svalbard

 The identity of all travellers to Svalbard will be checked both upon entry and departure.
 This applies to both Norwegian citizens and foreign nationals (i.e. both individuals covered by the EEA agreement or the EFTA convention and third country nationals).

 Passports, or national identity cards, satisfy Schengen regulation requirements for identity verification.
 Norwegian citizens can also prove their identities by presenting driver’s licenses issued after 1998, bank-issued identity cards, or the Norwegian Armed Forces’ identity card.

 Visa for foreign students